 All our rollers are readily available for dry hire, so get in touch with Orange Hire today for professional advice, efficient service and great rates.

 Plus, if you are working on a project for a Tier 1 contractor and need a roller with the absolute best in safety and compliance specs, we can help.
-Our selection of machines that meet the most stringent safety, service and compliance requirements.
+Our selection of machinery meets the most stringent safety, service and compliance requirements.

 (Not to be confused with the old Tier 1 emissions ratings, these rollers have the ultimate in safety features, with complete service histories available, along with signage, placards, reflective tape, and a range of other compliance features to ensure your major projects go without a hitch – for even the most demanding clients!)